CD3/pyAssignment/README.md

     - Write assignment to Blackboard Quiz.
 - Command-line grader.
     - Write tests that are ran in the shell.
+- (`pyErrorProp')[https://github.com/CD3/pyErrorProp] integration.
+Tolerances for numerical solutions can be automatically calculated using error propagation.

 ## Examples